TOP 10 FACTS

 7. No community site consultation!

-10. Limits how people now enjoy the park 40,000 square feet covers more than 8 pro basketball courts.
+10. Limits how people now enjoy the park The design consumes the central lawn “heart of the park and puts it behind barriers.
+The paving alone is more than 4 pro basketball courts.
 It takes over green, free, flexible space now open to all, paving most of it for a narrow band of specialized uses that require purchasing equipment.
 It will inhibit current uses of the park.
-For example, park-goers with dogs report their pets react badly to skateboards.
-No matter where in the park such a huge sports complex is situated, it will limit the shaded areas and playing fields daycares and school groups and summer camps and soccer players now share for flexible use.
+For example, dogs by instinct commonly react with stress or aggression to skateboard visuals and vibrations.
+The design takes away playing fields daycares and school groups and summer camps and soccer players now share for flexible use.

 If we need more skate space, build on already-paved areas –